varigence/docs/bimlflex/reference-documentation/excel-metadata-addin.md

 ### Method 1: Automatic Upgrade

-Perhaps the most common method used to access the Excel Metadata Editor is through the "Excel Metadata Editor" button in the BimStudio ribbon.
+Perhaps the most common method used to access the Excel Metadata Editor is through the "Excel Metadata Editor" button in BimlStudio in the BimlFlex ribbon.

 ![Excel Metadata Editor Ribbon Button](/bimlflex/reference-documentation/images/001.png "Excel Metadata Editor Ribbon Button")

 Click the top half of the "Excel Metadata Editor" button and a dialogue box will pop up advising users to "Upgrade BimlFlex.xlsx."
-Click "Upgrade" and the new path will be automatically written.
+Click "Upgrade" and the new path will be automatically updated in the Excel file.

 ![Upgrade BimlFlex.xlsx](/bimlflex/reference-documentation/images/002.png "Upgrade BimlFlex.xlsx")